Skip to main content

 Is Paladin’s rodent exclusion safe for kids and pets?

+Materials matter: copper mesh, hardware cloth, mortar, sealant compatible with the substrate, and steel plates for chew-prone gaps.
 We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
-Materials matter: copper mesh, hardware cloth, mortar, sealant compatible with the substrate, and steel plates for chew-prone gaps.
 This connects closely with mouse control when you are comparing next steps.

 Babies, toddlers, pregnancies, immune conditions, and pet medical issues all change our application choices, please tell us.
-Our goal is the smallest amount of product that solves the problem at the source, not the most product applied across the most surface.
+For rodents (exclusion), that often means baits and targeted placements instead of broad spraying.

 What this means for your home